 Science sees human life as finite and works to extend it.
 It reaches for the stars.
 Contact with another civilisation will be a great moment for science as that will give it access to all that knowledge.. it will be great for the muses too.

 Even Plosm as it appears here is kind of a scientific approach, attempting to logically describe these things.
-But it fails ultimately on these terms because when it comes to the muse, really there is nothing that can be said about it except that it is there.
+But it fails ultimately on these terms because when it comes to the path of the Muses, really there is nothing that can be said about it except that it is there.
 So Plosm must be lived, not explained.